 Stream trains were a recurring feature of the third TV series of Survivors.
 Telegenic in their own right, the image of coal-powered, steam-driven pistons driving locomotive engines along reopened train tracks offered a potent visual symbol of the new industrial age that the most prescient survivors were now committed to bringing into being.
 In "Legacy", the motion of the steam train makes for a satisfyingly rhythmic and percussive audio setting; underpinning the sense of motion and momentum in the story; and providing a convincing and unforced way to connect Greg's and Jenny's journeys to the same destination that occur weeks or months apart.

-There are some fantastic, tense action sequences along the way, which McCulloch understandably continues to relish; and some evocatively realised grotesque and grim audio 'images' (particularly in the run-up to the rescue of terrified Sylvia Jeffries, who is facing a horrible death).
+There are some fantastic, tense action sequences, which McCulloch understandably continues to relish; and some evocatively realised grotesque and grim audio images (particularly in the run-up to the rescue of terrified Sylvia Jeffries, who is facing a horrible death).

 Jenny finds herself thrust into an unusual and far from comfortable role

-Sound design (credited to both Benji Clifford and Steve Foxon) is particularly effective in "Legacy", not least in the changing 'texture' of dialogue, as speeches move between real-time discussion and taped playback as the timeline of the story flips between the recent past and the present.
+Sound design is particularly effective in "Legacy", not least in the changing 'texture' of dialogue, as speeches move between real-time discussion and taped playback as the timeline of the story flips between the recent past and the present.

-Greg's abilities to deliver tangible improvements to the lives of others, and inspire fellow survivors to raise their own sense of ambition, is powerfully reaffirmed in this story.
-Jenny meanwhile finds herself thrust into an unusual and far from comfortable role: that of rabble-rouser and catalyst for rebellion at Retworth.
-She is the figure who can call on the symbolism of hope and of freedom that Greg represents to encourage the wavering rebels to rise up and complete the overthrow of the Barstow tyranny.
+Greg's abilities to deliver improvements to the lives of others and inspire fellow survivors to raise their own sense of ambition is reaffirmed in this story.
+Jenny finds herself thrust into an unusual and far from comfortable role: that of rabble-rouser and catalyst for rebellion at Retworth.
+She is the figure who can call on the symbolism that Greg represents to encourage the wavering rebels to rise up and complete the overthrow of the Barstow tyranny.

 AS WELL AS celebrating the character of Greg, writer Simon Clark's story also provides plenty of emotional turmoil for Lucy Fleming's Jenny, who is forced to confront her feelings of grief and abandonment